Texarkana Moonlight Murders: Sammie

-Sammie is a pseudonym given to a longtime Texarkana resident with a good reputation whom the police were reluctant to name as a suspect.
-His vehicle's tire tracks were found across the road from Martin's corpse.
+Sammie is a pseudonym given to a longtime Texarkana resident with a good reputation and no criminal record whom the police were reluctant to name as a suspect.
+He came to attention when his vehicle's tire tracks were found across the road from Martin's corpse.
 He failed a polygraph test so the police decided to have him hypnotized by psychiatrist Travis Elliott.
-Elliott concluded that Sammie had no criminal tendencies, that he had pulled his vehicle to the side of the road in order to urinate, and that he subsequently visited a married woman with whom he was having an affair—concealing this caused Sammie to fail the polygraph test.
+Elliott concluded Sammie had no criminal tendencies, and learned Sammie had pulled his vehicle to the side of the road in order to urinate before visiting a married woman with whom he was having an affair.
+Concealing the affair caused Sammie to fail the polygraph test.
 After police verified the details, they cleared Sammie as a suspect.

-Taxi driver

-A taxi driver became a major suspect in the Booker-Marin murders because his cab was seen in the vicinity of the crime scene that morning, but he was soon cleared.

 Earl McSpadden

 On May 7, at approximately 6 a.m., the body of Earl Cliff McSpadden was found on the Kansas City Southern Railway tracks 16 mi north of Texarkana, near Ogden.
 The body's left arm and leg had been severed by a freight train a half-hour earlier.
 The coroner's jury's verdict stated, "death at the hands of persons unknown", and that "he was dead before being placed on the railroad tracks."
 Because the murder is unsolved, locals have speculated that McSpadden was the Phantom's sixth victim.
-A prominent rumor exists claiming that McSpadden was the Phantom, and had committed suicide by jumping in front of a train.
+A prominent rumor exists claiming that McSpadden was the Phantom, and had died by suicide when he jumped in front of a train.